 Even though there is advanced air-flow technology in the Solo Stoves, they’re still dangerous.
 The sides get really hot, which is a hazard.
 In order to avoid injury, the company recommends that you simply not touch the sides.
 Accidents do happen, however.
 So, try not to be very near the stove if you’re doing anything that might make you fall over or brush up against it.

-Lots of previous customers, as well as those from Amazon like here, complain that the product rusts very quickly.
+Lots of previous customers, complain that the product rusts very quickly.
 However, the Yukon comes with a weatherproof covering.
 This should keep the Yukon version safe for a while.
 However, rather than a covering, the Ranger comes with a carrying case, which doesn’t help with the rust situation.
 And, at a hefty 45 lbs, the Yukon could really use some sort of carrying case, as well.
 It would make it much easier to pack up after a camping trip if it had a carrying case.

 Although the Solo Stove is a great idea, and even though there are lots of neat features and add-ons that come with it, there are also a lot of flaws and drawbacks that should give potential backers pause before pledging.